-The Senior Director of Reentry Services says he would expect the Program Director to be the facility's primary individual responsible for monitoring any adverse outcomes after a claim has been made.
-The facility has had no cases in the past year of sexual abuse allegations.
+The Regional Reentry Manager says she would expect the Program Director to be the facility's primary individual responsible for monitoring any adverse outcomes after a claim has been made.
+The Facility had no cases in the 12 months prior where the individual of sexual abuse or misconduct, requiring monitoring.

 Indicator (b).
-The Director of Neil J. Houston House Reentry Center and the Senior Director of Reentry Services both spoke about Community Resources for Justice's multiple options to protect residents from retaliation.
-This includes reassigning rooms, or in more extreme cases, the agency can explore with the funding source permission to have a client move to another CRJ facility, to home confinement, or the individual be removed from the program altogether.
+The Director of Coolidge House Reentry Center and the Senior Director of Reentry Services both spoke about Community Resources for Justice's multiple options to protect residents from retaliation.
+This includes reassigning rooms or, in more extreme cases, exploring with the funding source permission to have a client move to another CRJ facility, to home confinement, or to have the individual removed from the program altogether.
 PREA Policy 900 also speaks to efforts to separate individuals to protect them from retaliation.
-"In less serious abuse situations (administrative), the appropriate staff shall consider whether to separate the residents or take other steps for their safety to prevent intimidation or retaliation.
+"In less serious abuse situations (administrative), the appropriate staff shall consider whether to separate the residents or take other steps for their safety, to prevent intimidation or retaliation.
 Staff may move residents to another location within the program.
 The Deputy Director of Social Justice Services or designee shall assist the Program Director with this decision.
 Staff should also consider whether there are any resident witnesses who should be relocated to ensure their safety and protect them from intimidation."